 By the completion of the subject, the student should be able to:

 - prepare and systemize observational and model data for statistical analysis, and present the results of the analysis

 - compute correlations and regressions between time series

 - determine the frequency spectrum of a time series

 - synthesize the result of analyzes in a scientific report

 Background in meteorology and/or oceanography; basic training in statistics.

 The project thesis must be passed in order to take the exam.
-The final exam, written four hours.
-If less than 10 students are registered, there might be a oral exam.
+The final exam is written, lasting for four hours.
+If less than 10 students are registered, there might be an oral exam.
 No auxiliary material allowed for the exam.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.